tomquinonero/carrot-css/docs/documentation/index.md

 ### List of tools

 - A small reset: **[modern-css-reset](https://github.com/hankchizljaw/modern-css-reset)**
-- Some base CSS to improve **readability and vertical rythm**, largely inspired by this post: <https://piccalil.li/tutorial/improve-the-readability-of-the-content-on-your-website>
+- Some base CSS to improve **readability and vertical rhythm**, largely inspired by this post: <https://piccalil.li/tutorial/improve-the-readability-of-the-content-on-your-website>
 - Layouts utilities from the book **[Every Layout](https://every-layout.dev/)**
 - Some UI **Buttons** classes
 - Default pretty styles for **Forms Field**
 - [Tailwind CSS colors](https://tailwindcss.com/docs/customizing-colors), as **CSS variables**
-- A list of Design Tokens for colors, refering to _Tailwind_ palette, forming a **theme**
+- A list of Design Tokens for colors, referring to _Tailwind_ palette, forming a **theme**

 _...And not one line of JavaScript!_